Tinga Tinga Tales

-Tinga Tinga Tales is a British flash animated children's television series based on African folk tales and aimed at 4 to 6-year-olds.
-It was commissioned by the BBC for its CBeebies channel, and by Disney Channel for its Disney Junior block.
-Named after Tingatinga art from Tanzania, Tinga Tinga Tales was produced in Nairobi, Kenya, by Homeboyz Animation, a studio of approximately 50 people.
-The music is produced by Kenyan singer-songwriter Eric Wainaina.
-The series comprises 55 episodes and is also available on BBC iPlayer.
+Tinga Tinga Tales is an animated children's television series based on African folk tales and aimed generally at 4 to 6-year-olds that ran for two seasons (2011–2012).
+It was commissioned by the BBC for its CBeebies channel.
+Named after Tingatinga art from Tanzania, Tinga Tinga Tales was produced in Nairobi, Kenya, by Homeboyz Animation and its music produced by Kenyan singer-songwriter Eric Wainaina.
+The series comprises 55 episodes.

-The series was first conceived by Claudia Lloyd, head of animation at the London-based Tiger Aspect Productions, while travelling through Africa.
-The first three episodes premiered on the BBC website in early February 2010.
-The distribution rights have been bought by Entertainment Rights (which in 2009 merged with Classic Media, then in 2012 it was acquired by DreamWorks Animation and renamed into DreamWorks Classics, and ultimately became the property of Universal Television in 2016).
+The series was first conceived by Claudia Lloyd, head of the animation division at the London-based Tiger Aspect Productions, while travelling through Africa.
+The first three episodes premiered on the BBC website in February 2010.
+The distribution rights were bought by Entertainment Rights, which in 2009 merged with Classic Media.
+In 2012 Classic Media was acquired by DreamWorks Animation and renamed DreamWorks Classics).

 Synopsis

-Tinga Tinga Tales is centred around various animated animals, and employs music, dialogue and colourful imagery to tell African folk tales about the origins of animals, each narrated by Red Monkey, and answer questions such as "Why do monkeys swing in the trees?" and "Why do flamingos stand on one leg?".
+Tinga Tinga Tales is centred around various animated animals, and employs music, dialogue and colourful imagery to tell African folk tales about the origins of animals, each narrated by Red Monkey, and answer questions such as "Why do monkeys swing in the trees?" and "Why do flamingos stand on one leg?"